Rosiglitazone and Metformin

 - A fast heartbeat.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking rosiglitazone and metformin.
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking rosiglitazone and metformin.
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - This medicine may raise the chance of heart attack.
 Call your doctor right away if you have chest pain or pressure; pain in the arms, back, neck, jaw, or stomach; shortness of breath; cold sweats; very bad dizziness or passing out; or very upset stomach or throwing up.